Distant Hill Geology Trail

 Pegmatite Mine

-A small mined outcrop of pegmatite, a coarse, crystalline-rich plutonic igneous rock historically mined in the area for crystals of minerals and gems such as feldspar, mica, quartz, tourmaline, and beryl.
+This is a small outcrop of pegmatite—a coarse, crystal-rich plutonic igneous rock—historically mined in this area for mineral and gem crystals such as feldspar, mica, quartz, tourmaline, and beryl.

 Stop 8